 4. Local 149

 Customer loyalty programs aren’t only for national or international restaurant chains.
 Local restaurants can get in on the fun too.
-And now is a good time to try it, considering that many people have been looking for opportunities to support local businesses during the COVID-19 pandemic.
+And right now is a perfect time to try it.

 At Local 149, a restaurant in South Boston, guests can sign up for a loyalty program to earn $25 for every $250 spent.
 Local 149 is part of a group of six unique restaurants throughout Massachusetts, and customers can earn and use rewards at any location.